ScaniaKing326/EuroTruckSimulator2DedicatedServerSetup/README.md

 3. Set what is alloved and what is not.

-4. Deal with every rule breaker with np mercy.
+4. Deal with every rule breaker with no mercy.

 5. Use official server software created by game creators rather than third party software.